 South Plains College

-GOVT 2305
+GOVT 2306

 FALL 2017

-American Government
+Texas Government

-Online Course Professor Drew Landry dlandry@southplainscollege.edu Levelland Campus, Administrative Building 132 Office Phone Number: (806) 716 - 4032 Office Hours: MW: 9:30 - 10:45am and 1 - 2:15pm; T/Th: 8:00 - 9:00am; F: 10am - 12pm (noon) and/or by appointment
+Online course Professor Drew Landry dlandry@southplainscollege.edu

+Levelland Campus, Administrative Building 132

+Office Phone Number: (806) 716 - 4032

+Office Hours: MW: 9:30 - 10:45am and 1 - 2:15pm; T/Th: 8:00 - 9:00am; F: 10am - 12pm

+(noon) and/or by appointment

 Common Course

 Department: Social Sciences

 Discipline: Government

-Course Number: GOVERNMENT 2305
+Course Number: GOVERNMENT 2306

-Course Title: Federal Government (Federal Constitution and Topics)
+Course Title: Texas Government (Texas Constitution and Topics)

 Credit: 3 Lecture, 0 Lab

 Satisfies a core curriculum requirement?
 Yes, Social Science and ALL Undergraduate Degrees

 Prerequisites: TSI compliance in Reading

 Available Formats: Conventional, INET, ITV

 Campus: Levelland, Reese, ATC, Plainview

-Textbook: Varies according to instructor, Refer to each instructor's instructions for textbook requirements.
+Textbook: Varies according to instructor.
+Refer to each instructor's instructions for textbook requirements.

 Course Specific Instructions: Each instructor will attach his/her course with specific instructions.

-- Course Description: This course is a survey of fundamental principles of political science, including the American system of government and the origins and development of the constitutions of the United States.
-This course satisfies the Legislative requirements for teacher certification. - Course Purpose: Government 2305, as taught at South Plains College, is a reading intensive course designed to acquaint the learner with the origin and development of the US
+Course Description: This course is a study of the functions performed in the American system of state governments, with special reference to the development of governance in Texas and its Constitutions.
+This course satisfies the Legislative requirements for teacher certification.

-Constitution, structure and powers of the national government including the legislative, executive, and judicial branches, federalism, political participation, the national election process, public policy, civil liberties and civil rights.
-This course meets the statutory requirements as set forth by the State of Texas.
+Course Purpose: Government 2306, as taught at South Plains College, is a reading intensive course designed to acquaint the learner with the origin and development of the Texas Constitution, structure and powers of state and local government, federalism and intergovernmental relations, political participation, the election process, public policy, and the political culture of Texas.
+This course meets the statutory requirements as set forth by the state of Texas.

 Approval Number: 45.1002.51 25

-- Course Requirements: To maximize a student's potential to complete this course, he/she should attend all class meetings, complete all homework assignments and examinations in a timely manner, and complete all other projects or papers as assigned in the instructor's specific instructions. - Course Evaluation: See the instructor's course information sheet for specific items used in evaluating student performance. - Attendance Policy: Whenever absences become excessive and in the instructor's opinion, minimum course objectives cannot be met due to absences, the student will be withdrawn from the course.
+Course Requirements: To maximize a student's potential to complete this course, he/she should attend all class meetings, complete all homework assignments and examinations in a timely manner, and complete all other projects or papers as assigned in the instructor's specific instructions.

+Course Evaluation: See the instructor's course information sheet for specific items used in evaluating student performance.

+Attendance Policy: Whenever absences become excessive and in the instructor's opinion, minimum course objectives cannot be met due to absences, the student will be withdrawn from the course.
 Each instructor will have additional information about attendance on his/her course information sheet.

-Student Learning Outcomes (SLO):
+Student Learning Outcomes: